phetsims/phet-info/doc/new-dev-onboarding.md

 Don't panic (with apologies to Douglas Adams).
 PhET has been around since 2001, and has written a lot of code and created some pretty involved processes during that time.
-It will take a while for a new developer to learn what they need to in order to develop and maintain simulations.
+It will take a while for a new developer to learn what they need to know to develop and maintain simulations.

-Each new developer will have had a unique set of experiences and education when starting at PhET, which means it isn't possible to come up with a "one-size-fits-all" plan for what to read and work through to ramp up.
+Each new developer will have had a unique set of experiences and education when starting at PhET, so it isn't really possible to come up with a "one-size-fits-all" plan for what to read and work through to ramp up.
 Each new developer will be assigned a mentor who is an experienced developer of PhET simulations, and one of the first steps of the process should be to come up with a customized plan or "road map" for ramping up.
 This should be regularly reviewed and updated